ga-wdi-boston/rails-api-bdd/README.md

 2 times we commit:

+1. We commit after passing unit tests.
-1. We commit whenever we complete a feature.
+1. We commit and **push** whenever we pass a feature.
-2. After we finish refactoring and all tests are green (passing).
+1. After we finish refactoring and all tests are green (passing).

 You should always run your tests before you commit/push your work.